thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 });
 ```

-`@testing-library/react"` provides us with API that help us to interact and get information from out component.
+`@testing-library/react"` provides us with API that helps us to interact and get information from out component.
 Available api: https://testing-library.com/docs/preact-testing-library/api

-The `render` functions renders the component to a DOM and provide you with methods that let you interact with the DOM.
+The `render` functions render the component to a DOM and provide you with methods that let you interact with the DOM.
 In, `const { getByText } = render(<App />);`, the `getByText` function allow us to find the element with the matching text in the DOM.
 Avaialble functions: https://testing-library.com/docs/react-testing-library/cheatsheet

 `toBeInTheDocument` came from a library, `@testing-library/jest-dom`, that extends the available matches in `jest`. `toBeInTheDocument` checks if an element is inside the dom.